piku235/JungiThemeBundle/Resources/doc/virtual-theme-resolver.md

 [Show the class](https://github.com/piku235/JungiThemeBundle/blob/master/Resolver/Filter/DeviceThemeFilter.php)

 This filter is mandatory for working adaptive themes (AWD) properly.
-The filter will only work for themes that has at least one of these tags: **MobileDevices**, **TabletDevices** or **DesktopDevices**.
+The filter will only work for themes that have at least one of these tags: **MobileDevices**, **TabletDevices** or **DesktopDevices**.

 Configuration